catamphetamine/react-pages/README.md

   render: `true`/`false`

   // (optional)
+  // Markup for "loading" screen
-  // A React element for "loading" page (when server-side rendering is disabled)
+  // (when server-side rendering is disabled).
+  // Can be a String, or a React.Element, or an array of React.Elements
   loading: <div className="loading">Loading...</div>

   // (optional)